facebook/react-native-website/docs/testing.md

 expect(bananaElement).toBeDefined(); // expect 'banana' to be on the list
 ```

+### Testing rendered output

+[Snapshot testing](https://jestjs.io/docs/en/snapshot-testing) lets you test how—and if—a component is rendering.
+A snapshot is a textual representation of your component’s output that gets committed in your repo.
+When using snapshot testing, you first implement your component and then run the snapshot test, which saves the snapshot to a file.
+Any future changes to the component will result in a change in the snapshot that needs to be checked as part of your code review.

+In theory, you can use snapshots to test anything that is serializable, but do not overuse them!
+Snapshot is created _after_ you’re done working on the component, and at that point the snapshot is considered to be correct (even in the case when the rendered output is actually wrong).
+You need to make sure that the snapshot contains what you expect (which may not be trivial because snapshots can be fairly large).
+Snapshots do not ensure that your component render logic is correct, they are merely good at guarding against unexpected changes and for checking that the components in the React tree under test receive the expected props (styles and etc.).

 ## End to End Tests

 In End-to-end (E2E) tests, you verify your app is working on a device from the user perspective.

 To run them, you build your app in the release configuration and run tests against it in an emulator or a physical device.
 In E2E tests, you no longer think about React components, React Native apis, Redux stores or any business logic - that is not the purpose of E2E tests and those are not even accessible to you during E2E testing.

-Instead, E2E testing libraries allow you to find and control elements in the screen of your app: for example, you can tap buttons or insert text into textinputs just like a real user would.
+Instead, E2E testing libraries allow you to find and control elements in the screen of your app: for example, you can tap buttons or insert text into textinputs the same way a real user would.
 Then you can make assertions about whether or not certain element exists in the app’s screen, whether or not it’s visible, what text it contains and so on.

 E2E tests give you the highest possible confidence that part of your app is working but the tradeoff is that writing and running them is much more time consuming than with the previously mentioned types of tests.
 E2E tests also are more demanding when it comes to their maintenance.

-A good way to start is covering just the most important parts of your app by a small number of E2E tests which will ensure those parts keep working.
+A good way to start is covering only the most important parts of your app by a small number of E2E tests which will ensure those parts keep working.

 There are several E2E testing tools available: in the React Native community, [Detox](https://github.com/wix/detox/) is a popular framework because it’s tailored for React Native apps.
 Another popular library in the space of iOS and Android apps is [Appium](http://appium.io/).